pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_files.md

 ### Returns

-URL to download the file with specified name and identifier.
+URL to download the file with the specified name and identifier.

 ## Download file

-Download a file from a channel.
+Download a file from a channel to a local URL.

 ### Method(s)